Common questions

 How do I become a member of the Trust?

-Becoming a member is a quick, two-stage process.
+Becoming a member is a quick and easy process.

-When you confirm your registration, you can join the Trust and become a member.
-Just login with your credentials at https://members.CelticTrust.net and click on the ‘Join’ button.
-You can then become a member by subscribing either monthly or annually.
+Go to www.celtictrust.net and click on the ‘Join/Register’ button.
+You can then become a member by subscribing either monthly or annually for a minimum of £5 per month.
 Your membership lasts for the length of each payment period.

-Of course we are more than grateful if individuals want to donate one-off payments to the Trust, but membership is only conferred in the event that you make that monthly or annual commitment.
+Of course, we are more than grateful if individuals want to donate one-off payments to the Trust, but membership is only conferred on those who make a monthly or annual commitment.

 How do I get actively involved in the Trust?